 How a skilled Fort Lauderdale products liability lawyer can help

 An experienced Fort Lauderdale products liability lawyer from Yeboah Law Group will represent you against the corporate lawyers hired to defend the auto manufacturer.
 If you believe and have evidence to support the idea that your injury was the result of an auto defect, you would benefit from scheduling a consultation with a product liability attorney right away.
 We will not charge you for the initial consultation.
 If we agree to take your case, you will not have to pay attorney fees unless we are successful in recovering compensation for you.

 Florida has a statute of limitations of four years after the cause of action has accrued for a products liability lawsuit involving the design, manufacture, distribution or sale of personal property that is not a permanent fixture or improvement to real estate.
 Generally, the cause of action accrues when the last element of the cause of action occurs.
 Nevertheless, the statute starts to run from when the facts that give rise to the cause of action are discovered or should have been discovered through the exercise of due diligence.
 But, you want to act right away to preserve evidence and allow your attorney to conduct a thorough investigation of the incident.

 Schedule a free consultation with a skilled Fort Lauderdale product liability attorney today

 At Yeboah Law Group, we hold those responsible for our clients’ injuries accountable for their losses.
 When you have been hurt in an accident caused by an automotive defect, our Fort Lauderdale product liability attorneys fight for your right to fair compensation.
-Please call to schedule a free consultation at 1-800-TELL-SAM or fill out our contact form.
+Please call to schedule a free consultation at 954-764-2338 or fill out our contact form.
 We serve clients in Fort Lauderdale and throughout South Florida.